Notes on the Geography of The Western United States: Downtown Dallas III

 A warehouse gets the same treament.
-It's the Higginbothan (sometimes spelled Higginbotham)-Bailey Building begun in 1914, expanded at least twice, and converted in 1984 to offices.
+It's the Higginbothan (sometimes spelled Higginbotham)-Bailey Building begun in 1914, expanded at least twice, and converted to offices in 1984.

-Downtown has half a dozen hotels now, including a couple of boutiques, including the Joule, a Starwood Luxury hotel built in the old Dallas National Bank building.
+Downtown has half a dozen hotels now, including a couple of boutiques such as the Joule, a Starwood Luxury hotel built in the old Dallas National Bank building.
 Its rooftop pool can be seen here, cantilevered over the sidewalk.

 A more down-to-earth amenity: a small but good supermarket.
 The "IB Lofts" refers to the apartments in the same building, which once housed the Dallas Interurban Terminal and, later, Trailways.

 Main entrance to the Interurban Building.

 A park is in order; several, in fact, mostly on parking lots but in this case on top of a new underground garage.
 In the distance is the old municipal office building.

 The Woodall Rogers Freeway, an accomplice to the devastation of downtown.
 Think a pedestrian can get across, or even under with pleasure?
 That's why a park has been added, covering a block-square piece of the freeway and opening a path between downtown on the left and uptown on the right.

 A set of museums has been created, most in new buildings but here in Old Red, the courthouse of 1893.

 Compact, mixed-use, and neo-traditional developments cluster particularly along the tracks of the Dallas Area Rapid Transit system but are common also in the area spreading north from downtown's western edge into the very busy area called Uptown.
 Here, in conjunction with a DART line, a new apartment building comes up.

-DART tracks and the same Chipotle sign shown in the previous picture.
+DART tracks.
+The Chipotle sign is the same one shown in the previous picture.

 A few blocks away and with Fountain Place rising in the background, another mixed-use development comes along.

-And yet another, called West Village.
+And yet another, in this case West Village.
 The track here belongs to the sentimental McKinney trolley, restored in 1989 after a hiatus of over 30 years.